devzbysiu/aos/README.md

 this point.

 Finally, I'm fixing the test.
 First widget changes to green, second widget starts blinking and changes to green - tests passed.
-Then last widget starts blinking.
+Last widget does not change because no tests were changed (in terms of names of the tests).

+Then I'm changing the test name.
+Again, first two widgets change finishing as green.
+Next `chester` finds out that the tests set changed, so the last widget starts blinking.
 It takes the longest because code coverage is computationally most intensive out of those three statistics.
 At the end, the widget changes color based on the level of the coverage.

 AOS is built upon [chester](https://github.com/devzbysiu/chester).
 Chester listens for changes in your project and runs various code tool.
 It also exposes